-One consequence of the development of such new methods is the intellectual feedback they provide to improve existing models and to develop entirely new ones, for example by conceptualizing holobionts as mass balance of elements between the microbiota and its host (Skillings 2016; Berry and Loy 2018), or by redefining boundaries between the holobiont and the ecosystem (Zengler and Palsson 2012).
+One consequence of the development of such new methods is the feedback they provide to improve existing models and to develop entirely new ones, for example by conceptualizing holobionts as the sum of the interactions between the host and its microbiota (Skillings 2016; Berry and Loy 2018), or by redefining boundaries between the holobiont and the ecosystem (Zengler and Palsson 2012).
 Such models may incorporate metabolic complementarity between different components of the holobiont (Dittami et al. 2014; Bordron et al. 2016), simulate microbial communities starting from different cohorts of randomly generated microbes for comparison with actual metatranscriptomics and/or metagenomics data (Coles et al. 2017), or even employ machine learning techniques to predict host-associated microbial communities (Moitinho-Silva et al. 2017).